November 10: Today in Royal History

 November 10, 1565 – Birth of Robert Devereux, 2nd Earl of Essex, favorite of Queen Elizabeth I of England, at Netherwood near Bromyard, Herefordshire, England

 A favorite of Queen Elizabeth I but beheaded for treason, Robert Devereux, 2nd Earl of Essex was the great-grandson of Mary Boleyn, sister of Anne Boleyn, and the stepson of Robert Dudley, 1st Earl of Leicester, Queen Elizabeth I’s favorite.
 Robert Dudley had much influence on his godson and stepson Robert Devereux.
 Robert served in the military under his stepfather’s command in the Netherlands.
-Several years before his death in 1588, Dudley introduced Robert to the Elizabethan court, and Elizabeth I increasingly became interested in the young man.
+Several years before he died in 1588, Dudley introduced Robert to the Elizabethan court, and Elizabeth I increasingly became interested in the young man.
 Robert spent much time in the company of Elizabeth I and succeeded his stepfather in royal favor.
 Although Elizabeth I was thirty-two years older than Robert, she found it very pleasant to be adored by such a young man.

 Unofficial Royalty – Robert Devereux, 2nd Earl of Essex, favorite of Queen Elizabeth I of England